SeverinAlexB/ln-vanity-pubkey/README.md

 cd ln-vanity-pubkey
 ```

 After that, you can run `cargo run --release -- --help`.
-See example above
-for more information.

 ## Usage